Exam Announcement Details

 Projected Exam Date

-BILINGUAL CANDIDATES ONLY - Candidates who pass the written examination and have claimed bilingual fluency shall be notified to appear for the qualifying bilingual oral examination in such numbers and at such times as determined to be necessary.
+Candidates who pass the Training and Experience evaluation and have indicated they are bilingual shall be notified to appear for the qualifying bilingual part of the examination in such numbers and at such times as determined to be necessary

-Virtual Testing May Be Utilized for the Qualifying Bilingual Oral Examination -
+Virtual Testing May Be Utilized for this Examination

-An Eligible List is expected to be established by November 8, 2019.
+An Eligible List is planned for the week of September 23, 2019.
 Please note that this date may change.

 In accordance with Civil Service Regulation 9.091D, candidates may review their answer sheets and other test papers to determine if they have been scored correctly or if there has been an irregularity in the administration of the examination.
 Candidates will have 30 days after the results have been mailed to review their test and to file a written appeal.
 Call (see application details) if you wish to schedule a test review.